nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 ...
 ```

-The `porchctl rpkg pull` command can be used to read the package resources.
+The `porchctl rpkg pull` command can be used to read the package revision resources.

 The command can be used to print the package revision resources as `ResourceList` to `stdout`, which enables
 [chaining](https://kpt.dev/book/04-using-functions/02-imperative-function-execution?id=chaining-functions-using-the-unix-pipe)